ArnoldRamodike/holbertonschool-AirBnB_clone/README.md

 - Do operations on objects (count, compute stats, etc…)

-- Update attributes of an object
+- Update attributes of an object.

 - Destroy an object